 First, it’s important to understand that collagen protein powders contain a concentrated source of the key amino acids that your body needs to build new collagen.
 This includes primarily glycine and proline.

-And while science has proven that collagen supplementation is effective, there are plant-based sources of these collagen boosting amino acids.
+And while science has proven that collagen supplementation is effective, there are plant-based vegan and vegetarian collagen sources that can help boost amino acids.

 Plant-Based Sources of Glycine & Proline